-While the diffusion map framework~\cite{coifman2006diffusion} was originally presented in the context of manifold learning, it can be adapted to graph settings by constructing a lazy random walk diffusion operator $\mathbf{P} = \frac{1}{2} ( \mathbf{I} + \mathbf{A}\mathbf{D}^{-1})$, where $A$ is the adjacency matrix of the analyzed graph where $D$ is a diagonal matrix of its vertex degrees.
-Then, for any $t > 0$, the matrix $P^t$ contains $t$-step diffusion transition probabilities between graph nodes.
-On the other hand, these powers of $P$ can also be interpreted as lowpass filters that average signals over multiscale diffusion neighborhoods in the graph, where the size (or scale) of the neighborhood is determined by $t$.
+The geometric scattering transform~\cite{pmlr-v97-gao19e,gama2019diffusion} is based on a cascade of graph wavelets, typically constructed via diffusion wavelets~\cite{COIFMAN200653}.
+These are constructed using a lazy random walk diffusion operator $\mathbf{P} = \frac{1}{2} ( \mathbf{I} + \mathbf{A}\mathbf{D}^{-1})$, where $A$ is the adjacency matrix of the analyzed graph and $D$ is a diagonal matrix of its vertex degrees.
+Then, $P^t$, $t > 0$, contains $t$-step diffusion transition probabilities between graph nodes.
+These powers of $P$ can also be interpreted as lowpass filters that average signals over multiscale diffusion neighborhoods, where the size (or scale) of the neighborhood is determined by $t$.
 Therefore, given a graph signal $f$, the filtered signal $\mathbf{P}^t f$ only retains intrinsic low frequencies over the graph.
 Similarly, $I - P^t$, $t >0$, form a highpass filters whose scales is determined by $t$.
-The diffusion wavelets transform~\cite{COIFMAN200653} combines these lowpass and highpass filters (which are considered here on graphs) to form bandpass filters of the form $\bm{\Psi}_j = \mathbf{P}^{2^{j-1}} - \mathbf{P}^{2^j} = \mathbf{P}^{2^{j-1}} (\bm{I} - \mathbf{P}^{2^{j-1}})$, with dyadic scales $2^j$, $j = 1, \ldots, J$ where $J$ defines the widest scales considered (corresponding to $2^J$ random walk steps).
-The resulting wavelet transform then yields the wavelet coefficients $\bm{\mathcal{W}} f = \{ \mathbf{P}^t f, ~ \bm{\Psi}_j f \}_{j=1}^{\log_2 t}$ that decompose $f$ into a family of signals that capture complementary aspects of $f$ at different scales (i.e., intrinsic frequency bands on the graph).
+The diffusion wavelets transform~\cite{COIFMAN200653} combines these lowpass and highpass filters to form bandpass filters of the form $\bm{\Psi}_j = \mathbf{P}^{2^{j-1}} - \mathbf{P}^{2^j} = \mathbf{P}^{2^{j-1}} (\bm{I} - \mathbf{P}^{2^{j-1}})$, with dyadic scales $2^j$, $j = 1, \ldots, J$ where $J$ defines the widest scales considered (corresponding to $2^J$ random walk steps).
+The resulting wavelet transform then yields wavelet coefficients $\bm{\mathcal{W}} f = \{ \mathbf{P}^t f, ~ \bm{\Psi}_j f \}_{j=1}^{\log_2 t}$ that decompose $f$ into a family of signals that capture complementary aspects of $f$ at different scales (i.e., intrinsic frequency bands on the graph).

-While the wavelet coefficients $\bm{\mathcal{W}}f$ give a complete and invertible representation of $f$, the representation provided by $\bm{\Psi}_j f$ is not guaranteed to provide stability or invariance to local deformations of the graph structure.
-To obtain such representation, \citet{pmlr-v97-gao19e} propose to follow the same approach as in expected scattering of traditional signals~\cite{mallat2012group,bruna2013invariant} to aggregate diffusion wavelet coefficients by taking statistical moments after applying nonlinearity in form of absolute value.
-Namely, they compute the first-order scattering features as